ccremer/clustercode/README.md

 ### Docker Compose, Swarm mode

 **This is untested**, as I don't have a Swarm.
 Just make sure to limit the CPU resources somehow, so that other containers still work reliably.
-I figure that encoding is a low-priority service that takes forever anyway.
+I'm assuming that encoding is a low-priority service that takes forever anyway.
 ```
 version: "3.2"